 One important thing to know when making these units is that the diagonal can either go left to right or right to left.
 Since the two different directions are mirror images of each other, care must be taken when cutting your fabrics to make sure you haven't reversed the unit.

 The formula for making Split Recs is pretty differently from making HST's too.
 Recall that when making Half square triangles, you will add 7/8" to your finished size, then cut on the diagonal.
-To make Split Rectangles, first determine the finished size of your rectangle, then add ¼” to the width and ½” to the height.
+To make Split Rectangles, first determine the finished size of your rectangle, then add ½” to the width and height.
+You can add a little more if you want to give yourself a little more wiggle room.

-Here's an example: Suppose I want to make to have a finished Split Rectangle that measures 3"x 6".
-Then I would need to cut rectangles that are 3.25" x 6.5", then cut them along the diagonal.
+Here's an example: Suppose I want to make a finished Split Rectangle that measures 3"x 6".
+I would need to cut rectangles that are 3.5" x 6.5"

 Another basic building block unit in quilting is the Corner Beam unit.
 This unit is not seen as commonly as others, but the Corner Beam unit is an important design to master once you get the hang of the other basic units.